Buying health insurance

 A cancer diagnosis doesn’t necessarily trigger a payout.
 Check the wording of a critical illness policy to see what cancers are covered.
 If the wording is unclear, contact the insurer.

 Income protection insurance pays out a monthly income if you’re unable to work because of illness or disability.
 You will have chosen the level of income at the time you started the insurance and hopefully it will be enough for you to pay your bills and carry on with a reasonable lifestyle.
 You’ll also have chosen a waiting period before the payments start, which may be from 4-104 weeks.
 The insurance usually carries on paying out until you either return to work or reach retirement age, whichever comes first.
 But some policies pay out only for a maximum term.
 This could be five years, for example, or less for short-term income protection policies.

 If you’re diagnosed with cancer and have a personal loan or credit card, you may have payment protection insurance (PPI).
 This should cover your loan or card repayments if you’re signed off sick from work.

-Make the claim as soon as possible.
-Usually the payout starts only after a waiting period of around 30-60 days.
+You should make the claim as soon as possible.
+Usually, the payout only starts after a waiting period of around 30-60 days.
 With some policies, payments are backdated to the start of the period off work.
 PPI pays out for a maximum of 12 or 24 months.